June 13, 2013: Eddy Cue takes the stand to defend Apple’s business strategy in an antitrust case against Cupertino regarding e-book pricing.

 Filed in April 2012, The United States of America v.
 Apple Inc. antitrust case alleged that Apple conspired with five book publishers to raise and fix the price of e-books.
 The publishers included Hachette Book Group, HarperCollins, Macmillan Publishers, Penguin and Simon & Schuster.
 All five settled their claims outside of court — only Apple went to trial.

-The agreement was a response to Amazon, which held the overwhelming majority of the e-book industry in terms of sales.
+The agreement came as a response to Amazon, which controlled the overwhelming majority of the e-book industry in terms of sales.
 Amazon charged $9.99 for many popular books as part of its goal to become a market leader with its Kindle e-book reader.

 Steve Jobs got quizzed about this subject early in the iPad’s lifespan.
 In a conversation with Walt Mossberg soon after the iPad keynote, the journalist asked Jobs why anyone would want to spent $14.99 on an Apple e-book when they could buy the same thing from Amazon for $9.99.